epfl-ada/ada-2021-project-k-dim/Readme.md

 ### Pipeline
 #### Targets
-We select speakers with a sole profession (this is about 88% of `occupation`).
+We select speakers with a sole profession (about 88% of `occupation`).
 This is to ensure that a quote can be related to only one occupation.
 The selected profession are listed, and the list is manualy boiled down by:
  a) selecting the most typical and popular professions
  b) combining related professions into one class (for example, combine a “biochemistry teacher” and a “physics teacher” into a “teacher” class).
 The final list is of size C+1, for C classes and an extra additional class “other”.
 Finally, we convert those classes to a vector using one-hot encoding.